siliconsorcery/Sorcery/README.md

 # Sorcery

-Helpers for iOS App development.
+Helpers for iOS App development for UIKit and SwiftUI.

+## 0.0.5

+* Add EdgeReveal View
+* Add support for SwiftUI

 ## 0.0.4